Celebrate St. Patrick's Day in Vegas in 2017!

 - McFadden's Restaurant & Saloon at Town Square features a huge mahogany bar, which means getting one of the dozens of draft and bottled beers McFadden's serves up is easy -- as is dancing atop it.
 Among the signature libations are 80-ounce fishbowl cocktails.
 McFadden's also has a "bomb" shots menu, and Fireball Cinnamon Whisky is on tap.
 If the thought of dancing and drinking the night away makes you a little hungry, be sure to check out McFadden's restaurant menu, which features modern Irish items and other creative pub-style fare -- like Dublin Rolls, the Pickle Back Burger and the Lasagna Bun Burger.

-- J.C.
-Wooloughan Irish Pub at Rampart Hotel and Casino: The pub is based on its creator's life in Dublin.
+- J.C.'s Irish Pub at JW Marriott: The pub is based on its creator's life in Dublin.
 Wooloughan, a global businessman, went so far as to have the pub built in Ireland by the Irish Pub Company and sent over in pieces.
 Every little detail from the wood and the tiles to the decorations is authentic.
 The pub features any kind of Irish drink you can imagine from Irish coffee, Blackthorn Cider and a variety of Irish whiskeys to popular beers such as Harps and Guinness.

-- O'Sheas casino and bar, now located in front of The Quad hotel, is an Irish-themed gaming joint that originally opened in 1989 and closed its doors on April 30, 2012 to make way for construction of The Linq, a $550 million entertainment district being built by Caesars Entertainment.
-The new O'Sheas boasts two indoor bars – the central Dublin Up Bar and the corner Lucky Bar.
+- O'Sheas casino and bar, located in front of The LINQ hotel, is an Irish-themed gaming joint that originally opened in 1989 and closed its doors on April 30, 2012.
+The new incarnation of O'Sheas boasts two indoor bars – the central Dublin Up Bar and the corner Lucky Bar.
 Guests can order a variety of Irish, European and domestic beers here.
 There are some draft beers for $3 and shots for $5 as well as creative cocktails (like the St. Peppermint Patty, the Pot of Gold and the Irish Margarita, which is made with whiskey).